 - World Hunger Year – http://whyhunger.org/

 The foundation for making these 7 holiday tips work is having a crystal clear vision of how (and who) to talk to.
 This way all of your efforts will resonate.

-We’re excited to announce a new set of masterclasses, Cyber PR Labs.
-These Labs are designed to help you with your music career without burning a hole in your wallet.
-Click below to learn more about how to properly plan your next release
+We’re excited to announce a new set of masterclasses, Cyber PR LABS – These courses are designed to help you with your music career without burning a hole in your wallet.
+Click below to learn more about how to properly plan your next release.